 The final option for profiling the part for powder coating is to grind the surface with power tools such as grinders or sanders.
 Care must be taken to not completely strip the zinc coating, and afterward, the surface should be blown off with compressed air.
 The formation of zinc oxide on the surface will begin very quickly, so powder coating should be applied soon after this type of profiling.

 After the galvanized surface has been properly cleaned and profiled, the part is ready for baking.
 Water and air molecules can be trapped in the zinc coating, which can turn into pinholes and blisters (outgassing) in the powder coating if the part is not thermally treated prior to coating.
 The temperature of the baking oven should be 30 C above the temperature used to cure the powder.
 The part should be baked until the part reaches the oven temperature or a minimum of one hour.
 The part should then be cooled to a temperature that allows the application of the powder.

 Powder coating should follow baking as soon as possible so there is little or no time for zinc oxidation to begin.
 Consult the powder manufacturer for information on powder compatibility with zinc coatings.
-Apply the powder to the galvanized part in accordance with the manufacturer’s instructions.
-Powder is typically sprayed onto the galvanized surface.
+Apply the powder to the galvanized part in accordance with the manufacturers instructions.
+The powder is typically sprayed onto the galvanized surface.
 A good practice is to powder coat a sample piece of galvanized steel to check the overall coating appearance before coating the final piece.

 Cure the Powder Coating

 After the powder application, the part should be placed in the curing oven.
 The oven temperature should be set at the value recommended by the powder manufacturer.
 The curing time should follow the manufacturers instructions.
 Since the powder material contains no curing agent, it is critical to the powder coating process to provide an environment where the powder can bond to the galvanized coating.